sdbx/Utils/yandere/SPECIFICATION.md

 > a yandere-like string is a sentence which is likely to be said by a yandere.
 It might be helpful to provide some examples:
 > - "Look at only me"
 > - "Don't run away from me"
-> - "Did you think you can leave me?"
+> - "Did you think you could leave me?"

 Note: If a yandere-like string doesn't have a trailing space character, the output wouldn't look very neat.